Treatment for DCIS

 In the U.S., most women with DCIS are treated with lumpectomy followed by radiation therapy .

 Sentinel node biopsy and mastectomy for DCIS

-A sentinel node biopsy is a procedure used to check whether or not invasive breast cancer has spread to the lymph nodes in the underarm area (axillary nodes).
-The surgeon removes 1-5 nodes.
+A sentinel node biopsy is a procedure used to check whether or not invasive breast cancer has spread to the lymph nodes in the underarm area (axillary lymph nodes).
+The surgeon removes 1-5 axillary lymph nodes.

-So, even though a sentinel node biopsy may not be needed with DCIS, most people who have a mastectomy for DCIS will have a sentinel node biopsy done at the same time.
+So, even though a sentinel node biopsy may not be needed with DCIS, many people who have a mastectomy for DCIS will have a sentinel node biopsy done at the same time.